 Don’t forget to snap a picture with the great Sphere within Sphere artwork.

 2. Visit the Guinness Storehouse and browse their Christmas shop

 We´ve booked tickets to the Guinness Storehouse because it sounds like a fun idea.
 A tour around the Guinness brewery and a pint of Guinness in the end.

-It wasn´t anything like I imagined up front.
-The Guinness Storehouse is more a fun, interactive stroll around history and a museum of experiences.
+It wasn´t anything like I imagined upfront (in a good way!).
+The Guinness Storehouse is more of a fun, interactive stroll around history and a museum of experiences.

-In the meantime, you´ll learn about the ingredients and the history.
-Beer making in the old days, the transportation of Guinness, the marketing and all the other things involved in this brand.
+In the meantime, you´ll learn about the ingredients and history.
+Beer making in the old days, the transportation of Guinness, the marketing, and all the other things involved in this brand.